-Standoffish is probably the best word to describe a Pomchi Mix with strangers.
-They are alert, inquisitive and will certainly let you know if something is out of place.
-Some owners struggle with their barking tendencies and describe it as excessive.
+Standoffish is probably the best word to describe this Pomeranian Chihuahua mix with strangers.
+The Pomchi is alert, inquisitive and will certainly let you know if something is out of place.
+Some owners struggle with their barking tendencies and describe them as excessive.

-Not only do they bark at noises, knocks or the pipe creaking, Pomchis will also bark if left alone for long periods of time.
-Due to their affectionate nature, they don’t cope with being alone:
+Not only does the Pomchi bark at noises, knocks, or the pipe creaking, but Pomchis will also bark if left alone for long periods of time.
+Due to their affectionate nature, the breed doesn’t cope with being alone:

-- They are prone to suffering with separation anxiety.
+- The Pomchi breed is prone to suffering from separation anxiety.

 - Pomchis will chew, scratch, bark, dig, urinate and defaecate when stressed.

-Avoid leaving them for long periods by asking friends or family to pop in or seek out a dog walker.
+Avoid leaving a Pomchi for long periods by asking friends or family to pop in or seek out a dog walker.

-When with their family, Pomchis are a very affectionate dog, like their Pomeranian parent.
+When with their family, Pomchis are a very affectionate dog breed, like their Pomeranian breed parent.

-They tolerate adults much better than children though.
-This designer toy breed is best suited to adult only homes or families with older children because of their small toy size.
-We’ve mentioned their love of curling up on the sofa – to be honest, this is where you will find them most of the time.
+Pomchis tolerate adults much better than children though.
+This designer toy mixed breed is best suited to adult-only homes or families with older children because of their small toy size.
+We’ve mentioned their love of curling up on the sofa – to be honest, this is where you will find the Pomchi most of the time.

-Despite their lively and inquisitive nature, they don’t need hours of exercise.
+Despite their lively and inquisitive nature, the Pomchi breed doesn’t need hours of exercise.
 They are quite happy running around the house or in the yard.
-Walks of around 30 minutes are ample, however, their stubborn nature can leave their recall less than desirable – keep them on a leash when out walking.
+Walks of around 30 minutes are ample for such small dogs, however, their stubborn nature can leave their recall less than desirable – keep your Pomchi on a leash when out walking.

-If socialized from a young age, Pomchis tend to get on well with other animals, yet due to their feisty nature, it would be advisable to supervise interactions.
+If socialized from a young age, the mixed breed Pomchi tends to get on well with other animals, yet due to their feisty nature, it would be advisable to supervise interactions.
 Watch their body language to predict any potential problems.

-Their independent nature, which craves attention, throws up some things to be mindful of when caring for this loving pooch.
+Pomchi breed’s independent nature, which craves attention, throws up some things to be mindful of when caring for this loving little dog.

-Like other Chihuahua Mix dogs this mix is best suited to adult only homes, or those families with older children.
+Like other Chihuahua Mix dogs, this mixed breed is best suited to adult-only homes, or those families with older children.